-References in this annual report to "Seanergy," "we," "us," "our company" or "Company" refer to Seanergy Maritime Holdings Corp. and its subsidiaries, but, if the context otherwise requires, may refer only to Seanergy Maritime Holdings Corp.
+Unless the context otherwise requires, as used in this annual report, the terms "Company", "Seanergy", "we", "us", and "our" refer to Seanergy Maritime Holdings Corp. and any or all of its subsidiaries, and "Seanergy Maritime Holdings Corp". refers only to Seanergy Maritime Holdings Corp. and not to its subsidiaries.
 References in this annual report to "Seanergy Maritime" refer to our predecessor, Seanergy Maritime Corp.
-References in this annual report to "Bet" refer to our former wholly-owned subsidiary Bulk Energy Transport (Holdings) Limited.
-References in this annual report to "MCS" refer to our wholly-owned subsidiary Maritime Capital Shipping Limited.

-We use the term deadweight tons, or dwt, expressed in metric tons, each of which is equivalent to 1,000 kilograms, in describing the size of our vessels.
-Unless otherwise indicated, all references to "U.S. dollars," "dollars," "U.S. \$" and "\$" in this annual report are to the lawful currency of the United States of America.
+We use the term deadweight tons, or "dwt", in describing the size of vessels.
+Dwt, expressed in metric tons, each of which is equivalent to 1,000 kilograms, refers to the maximum weight of cargo and supplies that a vessel can carry.
+Unless otherwise indicated, all references to "U.S. dollars", "dollars", "U.S. \$" and "\$" in this annual report are to the lawful currency of the United States of America.
 References in this annual report to our common shares are adjusted to reflect the consolidation of our common shares through a one-for-five reverse stock split, which became effective as of January 8, 2016.